XC-Xinze/XC-Xinze.github.io/_tabs/about.md

 Although my interests are broad, I understand the importance of focus.
 Currently, I am concentrating my efforts on the field of cybersecurity, striving to build a solid foundation through systematic study and hands-on practice.
 This area not only challenges technical skills but also sharpens problem-solving and defensive thinking.

-I am also deeply inspired by the Linux and open-source culture—values of freedom, transparency, and collaboration that embody the ideals I aspire to.
-I hope to go far on this path, and I wish this website to witness every important milestone along the way.

 **- 07.26.2025 Xinze Chen**